Boosted Self-Interacting Dark Matter and XENON1T Excess: Introduction

+We analyze the DM parameter space consistent with velocity-dependent self-interaction rates that can explain the astrophysical data at the scale of clusters, galaxies and dwarf galaxies.
+Then confronting the SIDM parameter space with the observed XENON1T electron excess and other experimental and phenomenological bounds, we see that pure thermal relic of DM is insufficient to produce the observed relic, and therefore we consider a hybrid setup where both freeze-out and freeze-in mechanisms play crucial roles in generating DM relic.
+As discussed in the upcoming sections, invoking a singlet scalar that can decay into DM at late times helps generate the correct DM relic in such a hybrid setup.

-This paper is organised as follows.
+This paper is organized as follows.
 In section \ref{model}, we present our model followed by the analysis for dark matter self-interaction in section \ref{self_int}.
-In section \ref{dm_production}, we discuss production mechanism of DM in the early universe.
-The possible origin of XENON1T excess in our model via boosted DM scenario has been discussed in section \ref{xenon}.
-We finally summarise our results and conclude in section \ref{conclusion}.
+In section \ref{dm_production}, we discuss the production mechanism of DM in the early Universe.
+The possible origin of XENON1T excess in our model via boosted DM scenario has been discussed in section \ref{xenon} and the detection prospects of the boosted DM at DM-nucleon scattering experiments are discussed in section~\ref{direct_search}.
+We finally summarize our results and conclude in section \ref{conclusion}.